 A genuine Thermage device costs around 200 million Korean won.

-Dur- ing a in-person consultation, make sure the applicator is opened on-site and scanned for verification.
+- During a face treatment, make sure the applicator is opened on-site and scanned for verification.

 Ultherapy